playcanvas/developer.playcanvas.com/content/en/tutorials/beginner/basic-materials.md

 Materials are what define the appearance of the surfaces of a 3D Model.
 At its very simplest a Material sets the color of the polygons, at its most complex a material can simulate the surface of an ocean or the way that light passes through glass.

 In this tutorial, we'll walk through how you create a Material, assign it to a primitive shape, and edit the Material's properties.
-Before starting you'll first create a Project and a new Pack, just like in the [Getting Started][1] guide.
+Before starting you'll first create a Project and a new Scene, just like in the [Getting Started][1] guide.

 ## Step 1 - Add a cube to your scene

-Select the root Entity of your Pack.
-At the start this will be called "Untitled".
+Select the root Entity of your Scene.
+At the start this will be called "Root".
 In the Attribute Editor rename the Entity to something meaningful, like "Material Tutorial".

 Select 'New Entity' -> 'New Box' from the 'Entity' menu.
-This creates a new child box Entity in the Pack Explorer.
+This creates a new child box Entity in the Hierarchy.

 ## Step 2 - Create a new Material